 Why You Might Not Want to Treat Dog Cancer

-Choosing to not treat does not mean you do not care about your dog.
-Instead, you are shifting focus from curative or life prolonging efforts to prioritizing comfort.
+Choosing not to treat does not mean you do not care about your dog.
+Instead, you are shifting focus from curative or life-prolonging efforts to prioritizing comfort.

-You may be surprised, but treatment is not always recommended by veterinarians or veterinary oncologists.
 What is important is that you have an open and honest conversation with your veterinarian about treatment options, pros and cons, and expected survival time with and without treatment, so you can make an informed decision that you feel is best for you and your dog.

 When There Are No Great Treatment Options

-In some cases, treatments that do exist may have poor outcomes with a high risk of side effects.
+In some cases, existing treatments may have poor outcomes with a high risk of side effects.
 In these cases, declining treatment may actually be the best course of action.
-One needs to weigh the risks and benefits of a particular treatment, and how it will affect the quality of your dog’s life.

 When Veterinary Visits Are Stressful

-The fear and discomfort at the vet may be unnecessary for your dog to endure during their final days, weeks, or months.
-Keep in mind, dogs who are stressed at the hospital may have an increase in vital parameters like heart rate and blood pressure,3 and chronic elevated stress hormones can influence overall health.
+It might be helpful for you to know that dogs who are stressed at the hospital may have an increase in vital parameters like heart rate and blood pressure,3 and chronically elevated stress hormones can influence overall health.
+Those stressful vet visits may affect them long after they’re back home.

 It’s OK to prioritize bucket list items like trips to the park or the lake over trips to the vet if they are unpleasant for your dog.